plausible/website/_posts/2020-12-16-lessons-from-building-and-growing-an-open-source-saas.md

 image: /uploads/growing-open-source.png
 image-alt: Building and growing an open source SaaS
 ---
 Plausible Analytics is the first open source project I've been involved in as a developer and maintainer.
+And what a great journey it has been until now.

+Plausible Analytics is installed on thousands of sites, we've had contributions from more than 100 developers and we've gone from fewer than 500 GitHub stars in April this year to 4,600 at the time of writing.

 Here are some lessons learned from building and growing an open source SaaS startup in the highly competitive web analytics market.